open-telemetry/opentelemetry-collector-contrib/processor/tailsamplingprocessor/README.md

 - `decision_wait` (default = 30s): Wait time since the first span of a trace before making a sampling decision
 - `num_traces` (default = 50000): Number of traces kept in memory.
 - `expected_new_traces_per_sec` (default = 0): Expected number of new traces (helps in allocating data structures)
+- `decision_cache`: Options for configuring caches for sampling decisions.
+You may want to vary the size of these caches depending on how many "keep" vs "drop" decisions you expect from your policies.
+For example, you may allocate a larger `non_sampled_cache_size` if you expect most traces to be dropped.
+  Additionally, if using, configure this as much higher than `num_traces` so decisions for trace IDs are kept longer than the span data for the trace.
-- `decision_cache` (default = `sampled_cache_size: 0`): Configures amount of trace IDs to be kept in an LRU cache, persisting the "keep" decisions for traces that may have already been released from memory.
+  - `sampled_cache_size` (default = 0): Configures amount of trace IDs to be kept in an LRU cache, persisting the "keep" decisions for traces that may have already been released from memory.
   By default, the size is 0 and the cache is inactive.
-  If using, configure this as much higher than `num_traces` so decisions for trace IDs are kept longer than the span data for the trace.
+  - `non_sampled_cache_size` (default = 0) Configures amount of trace IDs to be kept in an LRU cache, persisting the "drop" decisions for traces that may have already been released from memory.
+    By default, the size is 0 and the cache is inactive.

 Each policy will result in a decision, and the processor will evaluate them to make a final decision: